Dev-derah/simple-content-ai/README.md

 Place these files in your project root:

 - `proxies.txt` – List of proxies, one per line (e.g., `http://user:pass@ip:port`)
-- `YouTube_cookies.txt` – Exported cookies file from your browser for YouTube
+- `youTube_cookies.txt` – Exported cookies file from your browser for YouTube

 ---